fostermadeco/development-standard/README.md

 ## Creating a new project

 1. Download and copy the files from this repo (except for this README) into the project folder — do not clone the repo.
 2. Add the ansible-roles submodule.
-There are two branches to choose from:
+There are multiple branches to choose from.
+In the project root, run `git submodule add -b BRANCH-OF-YOUR-CHOICE git@github.com:fostermadeco/ansible-roles.git ansible/roles`
   - `master` uses bento/ubuntu-16.04 (PHP7 and MySQL 5.7)
   - `trusty` uses ubuntu/trusty64 (PHP5 and MySQL 5.6)

- In the project root, run `git submodule add -b BRANCH-OF-YOUR-CHOICE git@github.com:fostermadeco/ansible-roles.git ansible/roles`
 3. Set your project variables in `ansible/group_vars/all`.
 4. When `vagrant up` provisions the development machine to your satisfaction, make the initial commit.